 Male spiders have longer legs, which is most likely an evolutionary characteristic as they roam farther and more frequently than females.
 Female spiders don't leave their webs, whereas male spiders go out hunting.

 A less obvious difference between male and female spiders might require a microscope to see.
 At the front of the spider, where its “face” is, are two small mouthparts that look like a pair of little legs.
 These are pedipalps or "palps" and are used for navigating the spider's immediate environment, for holding onto prey while eating it, and in males, for depositing sperm in the female during mating.
 An adult male's palp tips are swollen, while those of an adult female or immature spider of either sex are not.

-In venomous spiders, females tend to have larger venom sacs than males.
-In some species, adult males don’t have functional venom sacs at all.
-Females need more venom to protect their nests, which is why they've developed large sacs.
-It is speculated that because many females don't leave their webs, they need more venom to subdue larger prey.
-Male spiders hunt while roaming and have more of a choice on what to eat.
+Almost all spider species are venomous, and in most cases, females have larger venom sacs than males.
+Some adult male spiders don’t have functioning venom sacs at all.
+It is believed that because many female spiders don't leave their webs, they need more venom to protect their nests.
+Male spiders hunt while they are out roaming and have a wider choice of prey.

 Most spiders only live for a few months, dying from predators, parasites or disease before they reach old age.
 However, spiders in captivity can live for several years, with female spiders often outliving their male counterparts.
 Female tarantulas can live for up to 25 years, which is 15 years longer than male tarantulas.

 Claire is a writer and editor with 18 years' experience.
 She writes about science and health for a range of digital publications, including Reader's Digest, HealthCentral, Vice and Zocdoc.